 Last weekend, I was at the shore visiting my family and I asked my mother to purchase strawberries for a recipe.
-Then, I woke up and thought, how delicious would it be if I roasted strawberries and pureed them in a blender for the dressing on this salad?
+Then, I woke up and thought, how delicious would it be if I roasted strawberries and pureed them in a blender for the dressing on this spring salad?
 What a brilliant idea, if I do say so myself.
 Hehe.

 When I thought about how I could jazz up the pureed roasted strawberries, I instantly thought of my favorite no-sugar added juice brand R.W.
 Knudsen and I went through my parents pantry to search for which of their juices would be best here (Pomegranate, Blueberry or Cherry?–yes my parents have them all).
 I chose the R.W.
 Knudsen Just Tart Cherry Juice and used 1/4 cup of it in this dressing recipe along with a ripe banana.

 Let me show you how to do it, folks.

 Your spring and summer is SET with this dressing.
 Aside from wanting to drizzle it into your mouth 24/7 with a spoon, you’ll want to drizzle it on pretty much everything.

 Come on in, I’ll show you how it’s done.

 So, let’s talk about these roasted strawberries first.
 (I honestly will be making roasted strawberries weekly this summer and you’ll be seeing a lot of roasted strawberries in my NEXT cookbook because they are just too good for words).
 I honestly had no idea how they were going to turn out but I decided to rub the berries with melted coconut oil and toss them in the oven for 15 minutes.
 To my surprise, they were delicious and the entire kitchen smelled like a sweet summer berry farm.
 Heavenly!
 Even if you don’t like strawberries, just make this spring salad recipe so your home smells ridiculously amazing.